okuramasafumi/alba/README.md

 # => Same as `FooResource.new(something).serialize` when `something` is an instance of `Foo`.
 ```

 Although this might be useful sometimes, it's generally recommended to define a class for Resource.
+Defining a class is often more readable and more maintainable, and inline definitions cannot levarage the benefit of YJIT (it's the slowest with the benchmark YJIT enabled).

 #### Inline definition for multiple root keys